 - Comfortable and Luxurious Quarters with Private Rooms

 So, if you feel like going through alcohol detox is something that you need to get onto the road of sobriety, Hathaway Recovery is the best choice for you.

 Hathaway Recovery is an industry leader in Addiction & Dual Diagnosis Treatment.
 A doctor-operated facility that offers 24/7 care, monitoring & support.
-Hathaway Recovery is staffed with a team of professionals who are highly trained and constantly strive to offer the most innovative and effective care and therapy.
+Hathaway Recovery has a team of professionals who constantly strive to offer the most innovative and effective care and therapy.

 Contact us today for more information on dialectical behavior therapy (DBT) and addiction treatment.